pi-hole/docs/docs/abbreviations.md

 *[ID]: Indentifier
 *[SSH]: Secure Shell is a cryptographic network protocol for operating network services securely over an unsecured network *[TFTP]: Trivial File Transfer Protocol is a simple lockstep File Transfer Protocol which allows a client to get a file from or put a file onto a remote host
+*[TTL]: Time-To-Live is a mechanism that limits the lifespan or lifetime of data in a computer or network